 A family office takes many forms but is generally a structure or company that looks after a wealthy family's wealth and interests.

 Typically, this will involve managing their investments, properties and structures, whilst also offering personal services such as managing household staff and making travel arrangements.
 Additionally, a traditional family office would also cover day-to-day accounting, payroll, tax services, legal affairs, charitable giving and succession planning.

-Family offices work with extremely wealthy families, otherwise known as ultra-high net worth (UHNW), typically, it is said, with a net worth in excess of $100 million.
+Family offices represent wealthy families, otherwise known as ultra-high net worth (UHNW), typically, it is said, with a net worth in excess of $100 million.
 Generally, true family offices are very private organisations.

 The purpose of a family office is to manage, preserve and increase the family's wealth for both current and future generations, whilst also providing for the family's day-to-day running costs, and aiding their philanthropic efforts.

 Generally, the following types of family office are referred to: